Yaroun

 Yaroun (also spelled Yarun; يارون) is a municipality located in the Caza of Bint Jbeil in the Nabatieh Governorate in Lebanon.
+It was widely demolished by Israeli troops in 2026.

 Geography

 Yaroun sits on a hill 750–900 meters above sea level.
 The main agricultural products of Yaroun are olives, wheat, and tobacco.

 Yaroun lies on the Israeli–Lebanese border.
 It overlooks Yir'on and Avivim in Israel.

 History

 Antiquity

 It has been suggested that Yaroun is the biblical town of Iron/Jiron, mentioned in as a village belonging to the Tribe of Naphtali.

 Ottoman period

 In 1596, it was named as a village, يارون النصارى (Yarun an-Nasara meaning “Yarun of the Christians”) in the Ottoman nahiya (subdistrict) of Tibnin under the liwa' (district) of Safad, with a population of 37 Muslim households and 20 Muslim bachelors, and 39 Christian households and 11 Christian bachelors.
 The villagers paid taxes on a number of crops, such as wheat, barley, olive trees, vineyards, fruit trees, goats and beehives, in addition to "occasional revenues"; a total of 7,247 akçe.